devongarde/ssc/README.txt

 ssc analyses static HTML snippets, files and sites:
 - HTML 1.0/+/2.0/3.0/3.2/4.00/4.01/5.0/5.1/5.2/5.3-draft
-- HTML living standard, Jan 2005 to Jul 2021
+- HTML living standard, Jan 2005 to Oct 2021
 - SVG 1.0/1.1/1.2 Tiny/1.2 Full/2.0/2.x draft Apr 2021
 - MathML 1/2/3/4-draft
 - XHTML 1.0/1.1/2.0/5.x
 - finds broken links (requires curl)
-- server side includes, mostly
+- processes server side includes, mostly
-- schema.org microdata 2.0 to 13.0
+- analyses schema.org microdata 2.0 to 13.0
-- microformats v1 & v2
+- analyses microformats v1 & v2

 with opinions on:
 - standard english where dialect is required
 - perfectly legal but sloppy HTML
-- abhorrent rudeness such as autoplay on video
+- abhorrent rudeness such as autoplay on videos

 It does NOT:
 - behave securely: its parser is holier than robin's cow